Greeks (finance): Lambda

+It is similar to the concept of delta but expressed in percentage terms rather than absolute terms.

 Epsilon

 Epsilon, $\varepsilon$ (also known as psi, $\psi$), is the percentage change in option value per percentage change in the underlying dividend yield, a measure of the dividend risk.
 The dividend yield impact is in practice determined using a 10% increase in those yields.
 Obviously, this sensitivity can only be applied to derivative instruments of equity products.

+Numerically, all first-order sensitivities can be interpreted as spreads in expected returns.
+Information geometry offers another (trigonometric) interpretation.

 Second-order Greeks

 Gamma

 Gamma, $\Gamma$, measures the rate of change in the delta with respect to changes in the underlying price.
 Gamma is the second derivative of the value function with respect to the underlying price.

 Most long options have positive gamma and most short options have negative gamma.
 Long options have a positive relationship with gamma because as price increases, Gamma increases as well, causing Delta to approach 1 from 0 (long call option) and 0 from −1 (long put option).
 The inverse is true for short options.
 Gamma is greatest approximately at-the-money (ATM) and diminishes the further out you go either in-the-money (ITM) or out-of-the-money (OTM).
 Gamma is important because it corrects for the convexity of value.

 When a trader seeks to establish an effective delta-hedge for a portfolio, the trader may also seek to neutralize the portfolio's gamma, as this will ensure that the hedge will be effective over a wider range of underlying price movements.